FAQ & RATES

 Our clients are intelligent, successful people who are struggling in an area of their life (relationship issues, life changes, depression, anxiety, parenting issues) and really want to find lasting change.
 They are willing and motivated to do the work, looking for insight and tools, and practicing new thoughts and behaviors.

 When do you meet with clients?

-I have day and evening appointments available, and occasional Saturdays.
-My goal is to find a time that is a good fit for you (and your partner or family members, if it applies) and schedule that as your regular time.
+We have day, evening and occasional Saturday appointments available.
+Our goal is to find a time that is a good fit for you (and your partner or family members, if it applies) and schedule that as your regular time.
 Sometimes it means taking the next appointment and working with our calendars to find a spot that fits each week for you.